15.4 C

 find [paths] [expression] [actions]

-You can utilize some basic find commands to get a feel of what find can do.
+You can utilize some basic find commands to understand what find can do.
 These commands are pretty straightforward and don’t require any prior experience with other command-line utilities.

 1. List All Files Present Inside the Current Directory